-A SHORT MOTOR RUN is to Lake Minnewanka, 8 miles north of Banff, and about 14 miles long.
+A short motor run is to Lake Minnewanka, 8 miles north of Banff, and about 14 miles long.
 From the hotel the route lies through the town, east of Stoney Squaw and Cascade Mountains, past the buffalo park and through Bankhead to the lake at the head of Cascade Creek.
 A weird, elusive beauty made the Indians rightly name it "Spirit Water."
-A motor launch runs to the end of the lake, and about half-way passes the beautiful little Aylmer Canyon, over which towers Mount Aylmer (10,365 feet high), while facing it on the opposite shore rises the head of Mount Inglismaldie (9,715 feet).
+A motor launch runs to the end of the lake, and about half-way passes the heartiful little Auter.
+Canyon over which towers Mount the beautiful little Aylmer Canyon, over which towers Mount Aylmer (10,365 feet high), while facing it on the opposite shore rises the head of Mount Inglismaldie (9,715 feet).
 Row boats are obtainable, and large trout may be fished for.
 Lake Minnewanka Chalet, on the lake shore, is a popular place for afternoon teas and meals.